ladybirdweb/agora-invoicing-community/README.md

 Agora can also be customised according to requirement and we do undertake such request.

-Faveo is designed & developed by <a href="http://www.ladybirdweb.com/" target="_blank">Ladybird Web Solution Pvt Ltd</a>, and launched in March 2016.
+Agora is designed & developed by <a href="http://www.ladybirdweb.com/" target="_blank">Ladybird Web Solution Pvt Ltd</a>, and launched in March 2016.

 <h4>To run Agora your host just needs a couple of things:</h4>
 <ul>